Surviving Chairman Ma: Life in the shadow of China's Alibaba

 Set up by charismatic entrepreneur Ma, Alibaba accounts for half of online retail sales through its Tmall online market while its eBay-like Taobao also controls around 80 percent of consumer-to-consumer online sales, according to data from consultancy Euromonitor.
 Alibaba is also poised to raise an initial public offering that could value the firm at more than $100 billion.

 By comparison, China's second-largest e-commerce firm Jingdong, or JD.com, has a nearly 13 percent market share.
-Suning, which specialises in electronics, accounts for just over 3 percent of the online retail market.
+Suning, which specializes in electronics, accounts for just over 3 percent of the online retail market.

-But even with an omnipresent Alibaba, the huge potential of China's online market is impossible to ignore, luring retailers like Suning, Jingdong as well as Wal-Mart Stores Inc's (WMT.N) Yihaodian and Amazon.com (AMZN.O).
+But even with an omnipresent Alibaba, the huge potential of China's online market is impossible to ignore, luring retailers like Suning, Jingdong as well as Wal-Mart Stores Inc's Yihaodian and Amazon.com.

-Analysts also estimate online retail will account for over 9 percent China's 31.5 trillion yuan wider retail market by 2015.
+Analysts also estimate online retail will account for over 9 percent China's 31.5 trillion yuan ($5.17 trillion) wider retail market by 2015.
 By 2028, this share will be a quarter.

 "We don't believe the market can be dominated by one company in e-commerce in China - namely Alibaba.
 The Chinese market is very wide and deep, with a huge population," Zhang Jindong, CEO and chairman of Suning, told Reuters in an interview at the firm's new Palo Alto base.